 CSR reduces the maximum out-of-pocket exposure on a Silver plan for households with eligible incomes.

-For people who aren’t eligible for CSR, the silver plans displayed on the exchange website will have their regular out-of-pocket maximums, which can be up to $8,700 for an individual in 2022.
+For people who aren’t eligible for CSR, the silver plans displayed on the exchange website will have their regular out-of-pocket maximums, which can be up to $8,700 for an individual in 2022 (up to $9,100 for an individual in 2023).
 For those who are eligible for CSR, the Silver plans will have maximum out-of-pocket limits no higher than the following:

 CSR also increases the actuarial value (AV) of the plan.
 Actuarial value is used to measure the percentage of total medical costs that a plan will cover for an average population; the percentage that it covers for a specific individual will vary tremendously depending on how much health care the person needs during the year.